 Throughout Emmy season, IndieWire will evaluate the top contenders for TV’s most prestigious prize, and it all starts here.
 At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Best Supporting Actress in a Limited Series or TV Movie.
 This article will be updated throughout the coming months, along with all our predictions, to reflect an up-to-the-minute state of the race.
 Make sure to keep checking IndieWire for the latest coverage on the 2020 Emmys, including breaking news, analysis, interviews, podcasts, FYC event coverage, reviews of all the awards contenders, and more.
-The Creative Arts Emmy Awards will be given out Saturday, September 12 and Sunday, September 13.
-The 72nd Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles on Sunday, September 20.
+The Creative Arts Emmy Awards will be given out the week of September 14.
+The 72nd Annual Primetime Emmy Awards will take place virtually on Sunday, September 20.
 (See our awards calendar for a more detailed breakdown of important dates.)
 ABC is broadcasting the ceremony.

 Last Year’s Winner: Patricia Arquette, “The Act”